nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Tag your clients with the insurance plan they have purchased or are interested in.
 * View built-in analysis of your client base to better understand your portfolio.

-### Structure of this document
+### Purpose of this guide
-To help you make the most of your time, we have added a multitude of features to FAST, which will help you efficiently manage your contacts.
-As such, this user guide has been structured to help you find what you are looking for.

-In [How to use this user guide](#how-to-use-this-user-guide), you can learn how to most effectively read through this guide.

-In [Quick start](#quick-start), you will find simple instructions on how to quickly begin using FAST.

-In [Features](#features), you can find documentation on how to use the features available in FAST.

-In [FAQs](#faqs), you may find answers to questions or problems you might have while using FAST.

-In [Command summary](#command-summary), you will find a summary of the commands available in FAST.

-In [Glossary](#glossary), you will find useful descriptions and meanings of terms used in this document.
+This guide aims to help new users to be familar with FAST.
+After reading this guide, new users will be more familar with the different features available in FAST.
+This guide also serves as a reminder for existing users to quickly search for specific information if they are unsure of how to use certain features, by clicking on the links, to jump to the section where the information which they are looking for exists.

 ## How to use this user guide
 We recommend first time users to read the user guide in the order that is written.
 Throughout the user guide, we include links like [this](#how-to-use-this-user-guide) which will jump to the corresponding section of the user guide.
 These links allow you to quickly navigate this document.
+This guide follows the structure as stated [this](#structure-of-this-document).

 We also use special formats to highlight information that will be important or useful to you.
 These include: